Flooding of small parts of the County is a common problem - and some say it will become more frequent as a result of global climate changes.

-Use the Environment Agency Flood Map to find the likelihood of flooding in your area (insert your postcode for the area concerned).
+Use the Environment Agency Flood Map to find the likelihood of flooding in your area (enter your postcode for the area concerned).
 You can also check current flood warnings in force from here and find more details on how flooding could affect your home insurance.

-Using the latest available technology, staff monitor rainfall, river levels and sea conditions 24 hours a day and use this information to forecast the possibility of flooding.
+The Environment Agency monitor rainfall, river levels and sea conditions 24 hours a day and use this information to forecast the possibility of flooding.
 If flooding is forecast, warnings are issued.

 When there is a risk of flooding the Environment Agency issues warnings through the media; they are broadcast on TV weather bulletins and on radio weather and travel reports.
 Make sure you know which is your local radio station.